Where to See the Best Sunset in Santorini

 Akrotiri lies in the southwest corner of Santorini.
 Since it is quite far from the main touristy area it’s not so popular amongst visitors and only a handful of people go there.
 The Akrotiri peninsula is famous for the ruins from the Minoan period so if you’re a fan of archeological sites I can totally recommend checking it out!

-What got me really excited is that I accidentally found out that there is a lighthouse on the southwest edge of the island.
+What got me really excited was that I accidentally found out that there was a lighthouse on the southwest edge of the island.
 I don’t know why but I’m obsessed with lighthouses!
 So I instantly knew I had to go there.

 While the view is pretty epic I only recommend going there if you have your own car and you saw the sunsets in Oia and Fira.
 It takes like a 50-minute drive from Oia or a 25-minute drive from Fira to get there.
 You can park your car along the road close to the lighthouse and since it’s not so popular it’s easy to find a parking spot.